 - Analyst workbench: Qubole offers a native analyst workbench within the platform with query history and searches that allow multiple users to easily collaborate.

 - Workflow: Qubole offers built-in scheduling and workflow, in addition, to supporting Apache Airflow.

-Most enterprises lack the deep experience to manage big data at scale on Azure.
+Most enterprises lack the deep experience to managing big data at scale on Azure.
 Qubole provides the automation, scale, cost reduction, performance, and self-service data access that allows enterprises to activate their big data.
 Qubole takes care of upgrading open source technology seamlessly, so your IT team can focus on other more productive tasks and ensure the right ROI for your big data platform implementations.